eatlas/CS_AIMS_Coral-Sea-Features_Img/src/02-local/README.md

 ```
 python 01-convert.py
 ```
+This script skips processing files if the output files already exist.
+This speeds up reprocessing with additional files.
+This does mean that if you need to modify an output with a changed input then you need to first delete the outputs.

 # Processing the vector layers
 This script merges all the vector files in a given region for a given style. i.e. it merges